shyanukant/Portfolio/README.md

 # Portfolio
-This is my portfolio website using Flask Framework, html, css, javascript. it's under creation, i improve it every day.
+This is my portfolio website using Flask Framework, html, css, javascript.